-I’m pleased to introduce Samantha Leung of Handmade Sam*Made, a successful handmade business, to you.
+I am pleased to introduce Samantha Leung of Handmade Sam*Made, a successful handmade business, to you.
 She creates modern himmeli — brass geometric wall sconces and mobiles.
 Her work is gorgeous, her social media presence is so polished, and her products are totally covetable.

-The key thing she did to make her handmade business take off and begin seeing success was to focus her product line down to one single thing.
+The key thing she did to make her handmade business take off and begin seeing success was to focus her product line on one single thing.
 I can’t recommend this more for most designers!
 It may seem like having something to appeal to different shoppers is a good idea, but the struggle goes away when you can target one person with one thing and put your all into it.
 First I’ll share my interview with Sam, then share my top reasons why you should consider focusing your product line – especially at first.

 Hi Sam!
 What do you create and what makes it so special?

 I currently offer a variety of items in my shop.
 My primary line consists of original brass mobiles that I have designed and make by hand.
 They are inspired by traditional Finnish mobiles called himmeli.